Table of Contents

 - An upper eyelid that droops.

 Sometimes symptoms are not noticeable except in an eye exam.

 What causes amblyopia?

 All babies are born with poor eyesight.
-As babies grow, their eyesight gets better.
-In order to develop good eyesight, both eyes needs to provide a clear, focused image that is the same in both eyes.
-If the image isn’t clear in one eye or if the image isn’t the same in both eyes, the child gets a different picture from each eye.
-The child’s brain naturally tries to fix this problem by blocking out the picture from the weaker eye.
-If the problem is not fixed when the child is young, the child’s brain will always ignore pictures from the weak eye, causing amblyopia.
+As they grow older, their vision continues to improve.
+For good eyesight, both eyes need to provide the same clear, focused image.
+Some children develop conditions that cause problems with their vision.
+These problems can cause the child to get a different picture from each eye.
+The child’s brain naturally tries to fix this problem by blocking out the weaker picture.
+If the problem is not fixed when the child is young, the child’s brain will always ignore pictures from the weak eye.
+This causes amblyopia.

 Treatment usually lasts until vision is normal, or until vision stops getting better.
-For most children, this takes several weeks.
-A few children need to use eye patches until they are 8 years to 10 years of age.
+For most children, this takes several weeks to several months.
+A few children need to use eye patches until they are 8 to 10 years old.

 Why is early treatment important?

-The first few years of life are the most important for eyesight.
-After a child is 8 years to 10 years of age, the brain’s vision system is complete.
-It can’t develop anymore.
-If the amblyopia hasn’t been treated by this age, the child will have poor vision for life.
-It won’t be possible to fix it with glasses, patching or any other treatment.
+The first years of life are the most important for eyesight development.
+During a child’s first 7 to 10 years, connections between the eye and brain are created.
+It is much more effective to treat amblyopia while those connections are still maturing.
+After your child’s vision system is fully developed, it is hard to change.
+If the amblyopia hasn’t been treated, he or she will most likely have poor vision for life.
+It won’t be possible to fix it with glasses, patching, or any other treatment.